This page covers mail options for online services such as AOL, Outlook.com (including MSN and Hotmail), GoDaddy, iCloud, and Yahoo.

-Note that Gmail’s labels aren’t true folders in Gmail but are treated as IMAP folders in Outlook.
-As a result, you’ll download the mail twice, once in All Mail folders and again by label.
-You can subscribe/unsubscribe to these folders – right click on the root level of the IMAP pst (where it typically has your email address) and choose IMAP folders from the menu to subscribe or unsubscribe folders.
+Note that Gmail's labels aren't true folders in Gmail but are treated as IMAP folders in Outlook.
+As a result, you'll download the mail twice, once in All Mail folders and again by label.
+Outlook 2013 and above does not sync this folder to Outlook; if you use an older client, you can unsubscribe to this folder.
+Right-click on the root level of the IMAP pst (where it typically has your email address) and choose IMAP folders from the menu to subscribe or unsubscribe folders.
 Subscriptions are saved per server, so the changes will apply to all email clients you access the mailbox with.

 Note: Google Apps users need to get the server names from their account settings.